- Research companies before your interview.

 - Arrive on time for your interview.

-- No distracting mannerisms (tapping fingernails, swinging feet), be aware of your posture and body language, and make eye contact with the interviewer.
+- No distracting mannerisms (adjusting clothing/hair, tapping fingers, etc.) be aware of your posture and body language and look directly at your interviewer to make eye contact.

 - Speak clearly, don’t talk too fast, and think a moment before you answer questions.

 - Be relaxed and sure of yourself, but not overconfident.

 - Be enthusiastic, ask questions, and show you are interested in the company.

 - Be well prepared and anticipate questions the interviewer might ask ahead of time.

 - Answer questions more than with a simple yes or no. Use this opportunity to sell your skills or recent training.

 - Follow-up the interview with a letter or email.

 - Don't ask about the salary or benefits on first interview.
 This is more appropriate for a second interview.

 The first impression you make will be your attire.